-Session Length %RecomSuccess Fair Recommendation %RecomSuccess Adaptive Recommendation
+Session Length %RecomSuccess Fair Recommendation %RecomSuccess S Adaptive Recommendation %RecomSuccess Learning

-5 70 65
+5 70 65 78

-10 71 63
+10 71 63 80

-15 73 70
+15 73 70 81

 Table 2.
-Recommendation Results for Fair and Adaptive Recommendation.
+Recommendation Results for Fair and Adaptive Recommendation and the Learning Method.

-5. CONCLUSIONS
+V. CONCLUSIONS

 In this study, we introduced a number of new ideas for music recommendation based on audio features.
 First of all, we introduced a framework that lets us use different sets (portions) of audio features for each user so that we can do content based recommendation to a user based on the most relevant audio feature dimensions for the user.
 We used the entropy measure to decide on which feature set to use for a particular user.
 We also introduced the Fair and Adaptive Recommendation algorithms, that learn the weights to give to content, singer similarity or popularity components, for each user, based on the user history.
-Among these algorithms, the Fair Recommendation algorithm resulted in the best success rate.
+Finally, we introduced the user group learning method which performs better than the Fair and Adaptive Recommendation algorithms.